codechips/FooocusPlus/fooocusplus_log.md

 * initialized the UserDir folder: its location defaults to the repo's parent
 * UserDir contains the models, master & user presets, startup batch, startup & control images, and wildcards folders
+* the UserDir also contains config.txt and config_modification_tutorial.txt, and Random Prompt master and user topic folders
+* config.txt now contains all the settings listed in config_modification_tutorial.txt, making changes much easier
 * startup_batch now holds all the optional batch files, besides the default run_FooocusPlus.bat
 * master_presets is a copy of the same folder in the repo, for user reference only
 * user_presets is designed for custom modifications of the master presets and presets saved within the UI